nymea/nymea-plugins/coinmarketcap/README.md

 #CoinMarketCap

-The coin market cap plugin gets the latest crypto prices from coin market cap and displays it in your favorite fiat currency.
+The coin market cap plugin gets the latest crypto prices from coin market cap and displays it in your favorite flat currency.

 Supported cypto currencies: